karnmark/gitrepositories/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+# Use nvm 10.9.0
+To install the nvm 12.0.0, command is 'nvm install 12.0.0'.
+After install, use it 'nvm use 12.0.0'.

+# After cloning - install
+After cloning, you will get repositories folder, go inside.
+Then use command 'npm install --save'.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.